Spanish Coffee Cocktail with Brandy

 Instructions

-• Rub a section of orange around the rim of a martini glass and dip the wet rim into the raw brown sugar crystals.
+• Rub a section of orange around the rim of a martini glass and dip the wet rim into the turbinado sugar crystals.

-• Warm the espresso, regular coffee, raw brown sugar and brandy until just steaming but not boiling.
+• Warm the espresso, regular coffee, turbinado sugar, and brandy until just steaming but not boiling.
 Pour into the martini glass and top with a big dollop of whipped cream.

 • Garnish with the grated orange zest.